Supply Chain Quarterly is the work of a team of award-winning journalists with decades of experience reporting and

-Gary Master, Publisher, is a founding principal of AGiLE Business Media.
-Previously, he was president of Green Associates, a consulting and marketing services firm.
-A key player in the logistics market for more than 28 years, Gary believes strongly in servant leadership and strives to be a value-added resource for companies seeking leading-edge insights and marketing strategies.
+Gary Master, Publisher, is a founding principal of AGiLE Business Media, LLC.
+Prior to joining AGiLE, he was president of Green Associates, a consulting and marketing services firm.
+Gary has been a key player in the logistics market for more than 28 years.
+Don’t let his experience level fool you, though; his four teenagers keep him current on all the retail and social media trends hitting the market.
+Gary believes strongly in servant leadership and strives to be a value-added resource for companies seeking leading-edge insights and marketing strategies.
 He currently serves on several boards of companies and associations that seek to make the world a better place.
-Don’t let his years of experience fool you; his four teenagers keep him current on the retail and social media trends hitting the market.

-Maria MacDonald, Director of Business Administration, became a full-time employee in 2010 after several years of working part time for AGiLE Business Media.
-While wearing many hats, she has the pleasure of working closely with both of the publishers and the sales team, helping to keep things organized and running smoothly.
-Maria’s attitude is the glass is always half full (although we won’t say what’s in it).
+Maria MacDonald, Director of Business Administration, While wearing many hats for AGiLE Business Media, Maria has the pleasure of working closely with both of the publishers and the sales team, helping to keep things organized and running smoothly.
+Maria’s attitude is the glass is always half full (preferably with a nice Cabernet).
 She enjoys laughing, kettle bell workouts, and live music.
 Although, if by chance, she was stranded on a desert island with say, Mitch, she would definitely find a way to lose the Zappa music and replace it with some Don Henley.